Ephrimgnanam/Cute-RATs/README.md

 Welcome to the 🐀 **Cute-RATs**, a collection of Remote Access Trojans (RATs) gathered from public sources (like [MalwareBazaar](https://bazaar.abuse.ch)) for malware research, reverse engineering, and educational purposes.

-Here, the rodents bite.
-But only virtually. 🧠
+Here, the rodents bite but only virtually. 🧠
 ```text
        (\__/)
        (•ㅅ•)  🧠💻💥